avengers-p7/Avengers_P7_Documents/Application_CI/Design/DevOps Practices/High Availability/README.md

 ## High Availability Vs Disaster Recovery
 Distinguishing between high availability and disaster recovery is crucial.
 Disaster recovery (DR) involves a detailed strategy aimed for recovery of critical operations and systems after catastrophic events.

-In contrast, when you have a system that is both highly available and fault-tolerant, the question arises: *why invest effort in disaster recovery planning*.
+In contrast, when you have a system that is both highly available and fault-tolerant, the question arises: *why invest effort in disaster recovery planning ?*.

 Disaster recovery typically focus on restoration of normal functionalities after a major disaster, whereas high availability addresses typical failures, such as a malfunctioning component or server.
 While both concepts are interconnected, a disaster recovery plan is designed to handle scenarios like the loss of an entire region.